 The best option to enjoy your time around Lanaitto Valley and discover all its secrets is a trekking tour with a guide.

-For a guided tour of Lanaitto Valley that also goes to Tiscali, click here.
+I recommend this guided tour of Lanaitto Valley that also goes to Tiscali, an impressive archeological site hidden in the mountains.

 Tiscali Nuragic Village

 Tiscali Nuragic Village is located on the homonymous hill and is a very suggestive and important archeological site.
-It was probably built during the pre-nuragic era and was supposedly inhabited throughout the Roman and Medieval eras as well.
+It was probably built during the pre-nuragic era.
+People lived there throughout the Roman and Medieval eras as well.

 Orgosolo